 Let’s not deny that this is social anxiety behavior at its best.
 I trail slowly behind and intermittently ask him to check if the coast is clear.
 I keep track of that person’s whereabouts until they leave the store.
 Please don’t ask me how much time I’ve wasted doing this (I could have actually watched the entire Ugly Betty series).

 4. Ask someone else to make calls on my behalf

 I have a long to-do list.
-Schedule car maintenance, setup annual physical appointment, figure out why my bill is 2x the amount, and sign my kid up for soccer class.
+Schedule car maintenance, set up annual physical appointments, figure out why my bill is 2x the amount, and sign my kid up for soccer class.
 That’s just for today.
 Tomorrow I have ten more calls I need to make.
 How on Earth am I going to survive ALL these calls?!
 Hey Mom, can you come over and call for me, please?
 I know I’m 31 but pleeeeasseeeee??
 There was a time that would have worked beautifully.
 I never had to make a call.
 These days, it sounds more like this…Honeyyyyy, can you call that guy for the car??
 Babyyyyy, can you call the bank and ask them to refund the transfer fee?
-Sweetyyyyy can you please call daycare to let them know we are coming in late??
-I mean, that’s the number one reason I married an extrovert…
+Sweetyyyyy, can you please call daycare to let them know we are coming in late??
+I mean, that’s the number one reason I married an extrovert.

 5. Ask a friend to ask someone to take a picture

-I never ever ask anyone if they can take a picture.
+I never ask anyone if they can take a picture.
 Nope.
 I’m not doing it.
 I’d much rather take a selfie, put a timer in, or lose my camera over the edge.
-Most of the time though I ask the person I’m with to go ask someone else to take a picture.
+Most of the time, though, I ask the person, I’m going to ask someone else to take a picture.
 I can’t put myself in that position where I have to: